MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/idfix-transaction-log.md

 ## IdFix transaction log format

-IdFix writes the results of each **UPDATE** action to a transaction log as shown in the following example.
+IdFix writes the results of each **UPDATE** action to a transaction log as shown in the following example:

 ```
 5/22/2018 6:36:44 AM Initialized - IdFix version 1.07 - Multi-Tenant